-- EC (2020): Commission staff working document: Impact assessment accompanying the document Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions 'Stepping up Europe's 2030 climate ambition: investing in a climate-neutral future for the benefit of our people', SWD(2020) 176 final, Brussels, 17.9.2020. - ECA (2021): Common agricultural policy and climate: Half of EU climate spending but farm emissions are not decreasing, Special Report, 16, European Court of Auditors - German, R., Raoult, J., Schmid, C., Mandl., N., Peglidou, P. (2021): Agricultural climate mitigation policies and Good practice, measures. challenges, perspectives.
+- EC (2020): Commission staff working document: Impact assessment accompanying the document Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions 'Stepping up Europe's 2030 climate ambition: investing in a climate-neutral future for the benefit of our people', SWD(2020) 176 final, Brussels, 17.9.2020. - ECA (2021): Common agricultural policy and climate: Half of EU climate spending but farm emissions are not decreasing, Special Report, 16, European Court of Auditors - German, R., Raoult, J., Schmid, C., Mandl., N., Peglidou, P. (2021): Agricultural climate mitigation policies and measures.
+Good practice, challenges, and future perspectives.